-Newly funded OfficeTogether looks to help other startups reopen their offices safely – TechCrunch
+Newly funded OfficeTogether looks to help employees return to work safely – TechCrunch

 Amy Yin doesn’t foresee startups resuming a five-day-a-week in-office work schedule, even after COVID-19 has been battled back.

 It’s probably a safe bet.
 Many companies have learned this year that employees can be just as productive, working from home.
 More, employees — much as they might miss their own desks — no longer want to sit in a traditional office all the time.
 According a survey of 2,300 tech employees conducted this past summer, just 7% of respondents said they wanted to head into work every day.

-Yin experienced the shift to remote work firsthand as a senior engineer at Coinbase, the cryptocurrency exchange, which was early to send its employees home as the pandemic took hold in the U.S.

-Working from home for the first time in her career — she’d previously been a software engineer with the recruitment platform Hired and, before that, a growth engineer at Facebook — she found herself working on her own schedule entirely and loving the flexibility.
+Yin experienced the shift to remote work firsthand as a senior engineer at Coinbase, the cryptocurrency exchange, which was early to send its employees home as the pandemic took hold in the U.S. Working from home for the first time in her career — she’d previously been a software engineer with the recruitment platform Hired and, before that, a growth engineer at Facebook — she found herself working on her own schedule entirely and loving the flexibility.

 By August, she says, she decided she could help Coinbase — and the growing number of other companies to adopt a remote-first organizational strategy — by starting up OfficeTogether, her now five-month-old, San Francisco-based, software-as-a-service company.